 IMDA allows free market entry and exit and does not pre-determine the number of licences to be awarded unless there are resource constraints.
 Licences are issued based on the merits of the application.
 IMDA evaluates licence applications based on, but not limited to, the applicant's commitment in developing and investing in Singapore's infocomm infrastructure, the applicant's ability to deliver its proposed service and/or infrastructure commitments, and the applicant's commitment to quality of service standards.
 All applications will be treated on the basis of objective, non-discriminatory and transparent selection criteria and procedures.
 There may however be resource and other physical constraints (e.g. frequency spectrum, land for satellite and cable landing stations) which would inevitably limit the number of licences that could be issued.
 Where such constraints arise, IMDA will award the licences via a comparative and/or auction-based selection exercise.

-All interested parties are invited to apply for the SBO licences online or contact IMDA if they need further clarifications on IMDA's licensing regime.
-For FBO licence, the application guidelines can be viewed here.
+All interested parties can apply for SBO licences online or seek further guidance from IMDA regarding compliance with their licensing regime.
+By obtaining the necessary licences, businesses can ensure that they comply with IMDA’s regulations and provide reliable telecommunications services to their customers.
+For the FBO licence, the application guidelines can be viewed here.

 Here are some of the key milestones in Singapore's telecommunications sector since 1992: